 The scope of BBA Hospital Management is to provide students with a thorough understanding of the business and management aspects of the healthcare industry.
 This can include topics such as hospital administration, healthcare finance, medical ethics, and healthcare policy.
-With a BBA in Hospital Management, graduates can pursue careers in a variety of roles within the healthcare industry, including hospital administrators, healthcare consultants, and health services managers.
-Some potential job titles for graduates with a BBA in Hospital Management might include Hospital Administrator, Healthcare Consultant, Health Services Manager, Healthcare, Policy Analyst, Medical Health Services Manager, and Health Information Manager.
+Additionally, having a BBA in Hospital Management can open up a variety of career opportunities in the healthcare industry.
+Graduates may find themselves working in roles such as hospital administrators, healthcare consultants, and health services managers.
+Other potential job titles for BBA in Hospital Management graduates include healthcare policy analyst, medical health services manager, and health information manager.

 In these roles, graduates with a BBA in Hospital Management would be responsible for overseeing the day-to-day operations of a healthcare facility, managing budgets and finances, developing policies and procedures, and ensuring that patients receive high-quality care.
 They would also be responsible for maintaining compliance with relevant regulations and working to improve the efficiency and effectiveness of the healthcare organization.